Donate

 • Write to all a) ICBs and b) local authorities and ask them to clarify their funding arrangements for advocacy – they must ensure that advocacy is commissioned for children and young people as well as adults

-• Engage with the Department for Education on the new standard for non-instructed advocacy that is currently being developed, and promote this
+• Engage with the Department for Education on the proposed new standard for non-instructed advocacy that is currently being developed, and promote this

 2. Introduce a national advocacy strategy and task force to plan and action required changes